 • Determining if the articles relate to the same subject matter is necessarily a case-by-case approach.
 In deciding whether the articles meet the criteria of the Act, follow the above approach.
 Contact the Copyright Officer for further assistance where required.

 As long as the copying is done for educational purposes, and the amount copied is a reasonable portion, staff members are able to rely on the provision of Section 113P of the Copyright Act 1968 for their teaching.
-It is advisable for staff to include a warning notice when providing/communicating to students works copied under Section 113P.

 Want to provide this material to your students online?